amcgee/remjs/README.md

 # REMJS Core

-Rapid Eye Movement (REM) : A dead-simple REST API framework.
+Rapid Eye Movement (REM) : A dead-simple REST API framework for NodeJS.
 Now go back to sleep, you were having a good dream.

 Currently, only NeDB and a subset of MongoDB are supported backend engines.